jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 So static parts of a class are the parts that can not vary between objects, it is the data that all objects share.

-Static data inside the class will be like the class definition, while non-static data inside the class constitute mere default values for objects, but the values can be individually changed among objects.
+Static data inside the class might be like the class definition, while non-static data inside the class constitute mere default values for objects, but the values can be individually changed among objects.

 Just like the public / private concept, you have to set the static flag for each individual access connector, in other words, each system command can be separately made static or dynamic.

-Usually you will make static data read-only to the objects, so that the objects can not change it.
+Usually you might make static data read-only to the objects, so that the objects can not change it.
 But objects can also get write access to static data.
 This is static data that is shared among objects, and can be changed by all objects.

 There is another type of static in other languages, which is data that can be accessed only through the class object, and not through instances.
 I do not like this type of static, because I would create two objects to solve this: one with instance methods and one with utility methods.
 If we must have a way to specify this in Encircle, it would mean that each access connector can be made either accessible or inaccessible from instances.

-The idea for now is that each system command will be separately made static or dynamic.
+The idea for now is that each system command might be separately made static or dynamic.

 Class objects have full control over any piece of data.
-But when you use an object as a class, the object will only be able to control what the class object defines an object can control.
+But when you use an object as a class, the object might only be able to control what the class object defines an object can control.

 < Static read-write to the objects.
 How do you type-control this?
 I do not think this can be solved with just friend-public-private modifiers. >
-< And what will be the notation for static? >
+< And what might be the notation for static? >

 <
 I wonder about making data static or not as opposed to making system coommands static or not.
 System commands give access to data, so depending on which system commands you make static or not, the underlying data is static or not.
 Actually, you have to control the staticness of the pieces of underlying data.
 For public / private it worked to control each individual system command, but for static you need to be aware of what underlying data you make static or not.
 Usually each aspect has its own underlying data.
 You can make each piece of underlying data static or dynamic.
 Furthermore you can make the getter or setter of that data accessible or inaccessible from the objects.
 So instance-accessible or not.